reims2/reims2-docs/src/howto.md

 ## Delete or replace glasses

 If glasses are missing in the storage or you if you want to purge unused glasses from the storage, it's possible to delete them.
-Switch to the "Edit" screen, enter the SKU.
+Switch to the "Edit" screen and enter the SKU.
 Click the three dots in the bottom right corner of the glasses and click "Delete".
-You'll be asked to confirm that you really want to delete glasses.
-It's important not to confuse this with Dispense, because with this glasses are permanently deleted and cannot be recovered.
+You'll be asked to select a deletion reason, which will be tracked in the campaign reports.

 ## Report of dispensed glasses